MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 | Open DevTools Inspect | `Ctrl`+`Shift`+`C` |

 > [!Note]
-> To customize any of the keys individually, use the [AcceleratorKeyPressed][Accelerator] event.
+> To customize any of the keys individually, use the [AcceleratorKeyPressed][DotnetApiMicrosoftWebWebview2CoreCorewebview2controllerAcceleratorkeypressedViewWebview2Dotnet1077444] event.

 ## Getting in touch with the Microsoft Edge WebView2 team